lecion/learngit/README.txt

-this is a readme file!
+This is a readme file!
 You can know sth via me!